NavigationContentFooter

 su - mariecurie

-All following steps will be executed from the newly created user account mariecurie and by using sudo.
+All the following steps will be executed from the newly created user account mariecurie and by using sudo.

 Installing MariaDB